How the Grinch Stole Christmas is one of the most-loved Christmas movies of all time.

-When Chuck Jones got permission from Theodor Geisel (Dr Seuss) to make the movie using his story, he struggle to find businesses to support it.
+When Chuck Jones got permission from Theodor Geisel (Dr. Seuss) to make the movie using his story, he struggled to find businesses to support it.

-The Foundation for Commercial Banks was the organization which made the movie a reality in terms of finances, and endorsed it throughout the process.
+The Foundation for Commercial Banks was the organization that made the movie a reality in terms of finances and endorsed it throughout the process.